June 18, 2026

 Accounting profit tells you what happened last quarter, but true profitability requires understanding which customers, projects, and initiatives actually drive margin today.
 Without real-time visibility into spend by department, vendor, or cost center, you're making strategic decisions based on outdated snapshots instead of current reality.

 Ramp's accounting automation software gives you the granular spend data you need to measure profitability as it happens, not weeks after close.
-Every transaction is automatically coded to the right department, project, vendor, and GL account in real time, so you can track margins by customer, analyze spend patterns by initiative, and identify cost overruns before they impact your bottom line.
+Ramp automatically codes every transaction to the right department, project, vendor, and GL account in real time.
+That gives you the granularity to track margins by customer, analyze spend patterns by initiative, and catch cost overruns before they hit your bottom line.

-Try a demo to see how finance teams use Ramp to track profitability in real time.
+Try an interactive demo to see how finance teams use Ramp to track profitability in real time.

 FAQs

 Normal profit is the minimum return needed to keep a business operating.
-It equals zero economic profit.
-At normal profit, your total revenue covers all explicit and implicit costs, but there's nothing extra.
+It equals zero economic profit, meaning your total revenue covers all explicit and implicit costs, but there's nothing extra.
 You're earning exactly enough to justify staying in business rather than pursuing the next-best alternative.

 No. Net income is an accounting measure that only subtracts explicit costs from revenue.
 Economic profit also subtracts implicit costs, including opportunity costs.
 A business can have strong net income and negative economic profit at the same time.